 The degree is particularly appropriate for individuals who already possess entry-level credentials or licensing and who wish to develop greater expertise and deeper knowledge about children and youth in order to advance in their careers or to prepare for new occupational options.
 This includes individuals such as professionals in human services agencies, Head Start and day care administrators, parent educators, child/youth advocates in social and legal arenas, child and family counselors, teachers in elementary, middle, and secondary schools, pediatric nurses, and professionals in public health and health care agencies.

-Students who complete an MA degree should:
+Students who complete an MA degree in ChAD should: